3 Types of Car Scratches and Ways To Fix Them (With Images)

 - Scratching the vehicle with some harsh metal

-Fixing Primer Scratches
+How To Repair Primer Scratches

 If you want to fix primer coat scratches on your vehicle, I suggest visiting a professional.

 Usually, the whole car panel (hood, bumper, etc.) will be repainted to get the best possible result.
-If you’re a DIY, you can fix it by yourself too, but it won’t look nearly as good as if you go to a professional.
+If you’re a DIY, you can fix it by yourself, too, but it won’t look nearly as good as if you go to a professional.

 Fixing primer coat scratches usually goes like this: